-More than 14 lakh new job cards were issued this financial year, FY21 (Figure 1).
-This accounts for 22%2 of all job cards issued since inception, an incredibly high proportion.
+More than 14 lakh new Job Cards were issued this financial year, FY21.
+This accounts for 22%2 of all Job Cards issued since inception, an incredibly high proportion.
 This year, 18.9 lakh workers were added to the workforce.
-Figure 2 shows that the number of new job cards in each district has doubled this FY.
+A district-wise breakup of Job Cards issued and the number of workers added is provided below in Figure 2.

-Figure 2: District-wise JCs Issued and Individuals added to the NREGA workforce (in thousands)
+Figure 2: District-wise JCs Issued and Individuals added to the NREGA workforce (in thousands) (sorted acc. to Job Cards)

-Giridih, Palamu, and Sahibganj have notably added more than a lakh new job cards, but all 24 districts have at least doubled new job cards from FY20 to FY21.
-The jump in new job cards suggests that the mass reverse migration seen after March 2020 led to many workers taking up MGNREGA work during the Covid-19 pandemic.
+Giridih, Sahebganj, and Palamu have notably added more than a lakh new Job Cards, but all 24 districts have at least doubled new Job Cards from FY20 to FY21.
+The jump in new Job Cards suggests that the mass reverse migration seen after March 2020 led to many workers taking up MGNREGA work during the Covid-19 pandemic.

 2Hereon, all percentages have been rounded off to the nearest whole number.
-All other numbers will be only till 2 decimal places.
+All whole numbers will be only till 2 decimal places.

-Figure 3: Total Persondays (in crores) over the last 3 FYs
+Figure 3: Total Persondays (in lakhs) for JH over the Last 3 FYs